-I get a monthly “wellness” box (called the essential rewards program) from Young Living where I order all of our monthly essentials like makeup, skincare, household products, etc. I have been extremely happy with all of the products, so it’s been a super easy and affordable way to get the things we need and use regularly.
+I get a monthly “wellness” box (called ‘Subscribe to Save’) from Young Living where I order all of our monthly essentials like makeup, skincare, household products, etc. I have been extremely happy with all of the products, so it’s been a super easy and affordable way to get the things we need and use regularly.

-You can add the optional monthly wellness box I get to your premium starter kit, I think it’s the best way to clean out all of the products in your home.
+You can get your own optional customizable monthly wellness box once you set up your Young Living account, I think it’s the best way to clean out all of the products in your home.

 What about scenting the home without toxic chemicals?